Things to know about FName

 FName("Foo", 1) != FName("Foo", 2)

-the most efficient way to do so is to use GetComparisonIndex()
+the most efficient way to do so is to use GetComparisonIndex(), like:

 if (FName("Foo_1").ComparisonIndex() == FName("Foo_2").ComparisonIndex())